 Step 4: Use Noninvasive Treatments for Extra Support

-At Whitaker Wellness, we treat patients who have severe PAD with two additional noninvasive therapies that not only relieve the pain of intermittent claudication but also provide enduring improvements in blood flow throughout the body.
+At the Whitaker Wellness Institute, we treat patients who have severe PAD with two additional noninvasive therapies that not only relieve the pain of intermittent claudication but also provide enduring improvements in blood flow throughout the body.

 Enhanced external counterpulsation (EECP) is a mechanical therapy that rhythmically squeezes the lower extremities, forcing blood up through the legs and dramatically enhancing circulation.
 EECP works on multiple levels to heal diseased blood vessels.
-It:
+The therapy:

 - Reduces stiffness of the arteries and makes them more flexible and responsive